olaservo/simplerouter/README.md

 It is intended to be used together with [ChatCraft](https://github.com/tarasglek/chatcraft.org) as a client, but it can be used with any client that can send and receive JSON messages over a WebSocket connection.

-## Supported cloud providers and models
+## Supported cloud providers and models so far

 * AWS Bedrock
   * [Anthropic models](https://aws.amazon.com/bedrock/claude/) (On-Demand Only)